 - The Atlas will show changes in species distribution since the 1980s.

 - The volume of bird data collected for the Atlas makes it one of the most comprehensive biodiversity data sets in the world.

 - New analytical approaches have allowed better maps of range and modelled maps at a finer resolution than ever before.

 - The Atlas has built capacity for conservation and monitoring in areas where this is most needed.

 How was the Atlas produced?

-- Data collection will build on existing national atlases and the vast network of volunteer citizen scientists and professional ornithologists across Europe, from the Azores to European Russia.
+- Data collection built on existing national atlases and the vast network of volunteer citizen scientists and professional ornithologists across Europe, from the Azores to European Russia.

-- National Atlas coordinators will be responsible for compiling the data in each country.
+- National Atlas coordinators are responsible for compiling the data in each country.

-- The EBCC will coordinate the project across the continent as a whole.
+- The EBCC coordinates the project across the continent as a whole.

-- The project will utilise existing data where possible, but new data will have to be collected from many areas, in particular in eastern and south-eastern Europe.
+- The project utilises existing data where possible, but new data have been collected from many areas, in particular in eastern and south-eastern Europe.

 - Analysis and production of maps were carried out in collaboration with specialists of EBCC member organisations, including leading experts in spatial modelling and mapping.

 - The results will be presented in a book, to be published by 2020 at the latest.

 - Interactive maps and further information will be made available online at the end of 2021.